 KJ delivers a suite of environmental, cultural and social programs.
-A study to assess the Social Return on Investment (SROI) of KJ’s programs was undertaken in 2014 by an external consultant.
+A study to assess KJ’s impact — in particular, the Social Return on Investment (SROI) of KJ’s programs — was undertaken in 2014.
 This study serves as a broad evaluation of KJ’s on-country programs.

-The Australian and Western Australian Governments, private investors, and not-for-profit organisations delivering services to Martu communities also see benefit from KJ’s programs, which achieve Martu social, economic and cultural objectives, potential government cost savings (particularly in the justice system and employment services), and tax revenue increases.
+The Australian and Western Australian governments, private investors, and not-for-profit organisations delivering services to Martu communities also see benefit from KJ’s programs, which achieve Martu social, economic and cultural objectives, potential government cost savings (particularly in the justice system and employment services), and tax revenue increases.

 KJ’s on-country programs were found to have generated transformative change across the Martu communities, with a wide range of social, economic and cultural outcomes.
-The achievement of these outcomes are primarily dependent on the engagement of Martu on-country.
-The study found that the more time that Martu spend on-country, the greater the value created by KJ’s on-country programs.
+The achievement of these outcomes are primarily dependent on the engagement of Martu being on-country.
+The study found that the more time Martu spend on-country, the greater the value created by KJ’s on-country programs.

 More information on the social value and other outcomes (which was estimated in investment of 3:1) is available below.